-Mathematics I is conceived as an introductory course on basic concepts, hence it is located in the first trimester of the first year.
+"Mathematics I" is conceived as an introductory course on basic concepts for the student, hence it is located in the first trimester of the first year.

 It is the first of a sequence of three mathematics courses to be taken during the first year.
 The student begins to acquire competences to tackle situations that require a formal mathematical treatment.